sid22/retwitter/README.md

 Will throw error on empty tweet_text also.

 ### Read Delete
-The user idenitified in the token is used to check authorization for delete.
+The user identified in the token is used to check authorization for delete.

 Route: ```tweet/{{tweet_id}}```